wayfair/vsm-ios/Sources/LegacyVSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

-To turn any view into a "VSM View", define a property that holds our current state and decorate it with the ``ViewState`` (`@LegacyViewState`) property wrapper.
+To turn any view into a "VSM View", define a property that holds our current state and decorate it with the ``LegacyViewState`` (`@LegacyViewState`) property wrapper.

 **The `@LegacyViewState` property wrapper updates the view every time the state changes**.
 It works in the same way as other SwiftUI property wrappers (i.e., `@StateObject`, `@State`, `@ObservedObject`, and `@Binding`).